 That’s right: We said, “sometimes.”
 Clearly, concussions aren’t intentional—they’re often the result of incidental contact and can’t be avoided.
 But some impacts, and the consequential concussions, can be avoided.

 As Paul says, there is such a thing as good tackle mechanics in football.
 Of course, it’s up to coaches to teach proper technique, but it’s good for both parents and athletes to understand that.
 “A lot of concussions are a result of bad tackling technique.
-Kids often aren’t aware that there is actual form you’re supposed to have; you don’t just run at people.”
+Kids often aren’t aware that there is an actual form you’re supposed to have; you don’t just run at people.”

 As for soccer, “There are some strategies that can help players prepare their heads for the trauma,” Paul explains.
 For example, he says that female players often ”tend to tighten their musculature more quickly than they should or prepare for impact more aggressively than they need to.
 This tires the muscles out and puts them at greater risk for injury.”
 Training players to prepare their heads for purposeful contact with something, like a soccer ball, can minimize that risk.